elunna/nerfhack-changelog/README.md

 * Don't livelog events in explore mode
 * Running and traveling no longer pushes boulders (xnh)
 * When traveling, engravings on graves will not be stopped on or considered 'interesting'
-* Launchers don't count as weapons for the 'hit with a wielded weapon' conduct.
+* Launchers don't count as weapons for the 'hit with a wielded weapon' conduct
 * Stop occupations when the hero is caught in a poison gas cloud

 ### STREAMLINED IDENTIFICATION FEATURES
 A general design philosophy of NerfHack is to automatically identify items that are unambiguous from various effects.
 If a quick wiki lookup is all that is needed (ie: sink ring identification) let's save the player from opening up a browser.

-* All roles start out knowing potions of water, blank scrolls, and scrolls of identify
+* All roles start out knowing potions of water, blank scrolls, and scrolls of identify (one exception is cave dwellers, who don't know scrolls of identify)
 * When dropping a container on an altar, the BUC status of all contained items is revealed (NetHack4)
 * Your primary wielded weapon is auto-identified after killing enough monsters with it (Evil)
-* Auto-ID enchantment on non-projectile weapons when we are expert in at XP10+ and wielding the weapon.
+* Auto-identify rings of increase damage and accuracy with enough experience killing monsters.
+* When you are XP10+ and have expert skill in a weapon type, you can wield weapons of that type to auto-id the enchantment (only for non-projectile weapons)
 * Auto-ID potions of acid when water explosions result from dipping (xnh)
 * Auto-ID potions of acid when a lichen corpse is dipped into one
 * Auto-ID potions of sickness when they coat a weapon in poison
 * Auto-ID potions of sickness and fruit juice when dipping unihorn in sickness
 * Auto-ID potions of see inv and fruit juice by process of elimination when quaffed.
 * Auto-ID potions of restore ability when quaffed
-* Auto-ID potions of booze when quaffed.
+* Auto-ID potions of booze when quaffed
 * Auto-ID amethyst, fruit juice, and booze when dipping amethyst into booze (Fourk)
 * Auto-ID some potions when inhaling their vapors (xnh)
-* Auto-ID scrolls of scare monster when they crumble from picking up (Un)
+* Auto-ID scrolls of scare monster when they crumble from being picked up (Un)
 * Auto-ID scrolls of confuse monster when read
-* Auto-ID scrolls of enchant armor when they erodeproof or make dragon scaled armor
+* Auto-ID scrolls of enchant armor when they erodeproof armor or make dragon scaled armor
-* Auto-ID scrolls of food detection if they have an obvious effect.
+* Auto-ID scrolls of food detection if they have an obvious effect
-* Auto-ID scrolls of enchant armor when they erodeproof or harden dragon scales.
 * Auto-ID scrolls of remove curse when read
 * Auto-ID rings dropped into a sink (Un)
 * Auto-ID rings of regeneration when they heal you (Un)
 * Auto-ID +0 rings of protection (if MC is increased)
-* Auto-ID wand of cancellation after destroying a bag of holding (Un)
+* Auto-ID wands of cancellation after they destroy a bag of holding (Un)
-* Auto-ID wands when engraving (xnh)
+* Auto-ID most wands when engraving (xnh)
 * Automatically use a process of elimination for auto-identifying wands when available (Un)
-* Auto-ID loadstones when attempting to drop or stash them (Un)
-* Auto-id flint yielded from applying rocks to each-other
+* Auto-id flint stones yielded from (a)pplying rocks to each-other
 * Auto-ID most musical instruments upon use (Un)
-* Auto-ID magic lamps and oil lamps when rubbing (Un)
+* Auto-ID magic lamps and oil lamps when #rub is used (Un)
-* Auto-ID dunce cap when it's first put on (Un)
+* Auto-ID dunce caps when one is first put on (Un)
-* Auto-ID jumping boots upon wearing (Un/Ace)
+* Auto-ID jumping boots when they are worn (Un/Ace)
 * Auto-ID water walking boots when they waterwalk (xnh)
-* Auto-ID kicking boots when they are kicked
+* Auto-ID kicking boots when you #kick when them
 * Auto-ID BUC of products from BUC identified tinning kit or horn of plenty (UnNetHack++)
 * Auto-ID BUC of wands when they backfire
 * Auto-id bags of holding when items are added or removed
 * Blessed stethoscopes can identify eggs (Evil/Spork)
 * Make rustproof/erodeproof/fixed known by default (Dyna)
+* **Items that are 'lost'** from the players inventory are longer un-identified.

 ### INTERFACE CHANGES
-* Detailed object and monster Pokedex is available in the in-game lookup (xnh/Un/HackEM)
+* A detailed object and monster Pokedex is available in the in-game lookup (xnh/Un/HackEM)
+  * Farlook any monster (press '//'), then press ':' to access the pokedex entry
+  * You can also search for a monster or item: press '/' then '?', then type the name of the thing you want information on.
+  * For item details, open your inventory and press the letter of the item for info.
 * Object lookup also works for artifacts (HackEM)
 * Peaceful monsters are underlined [TTY and curses] (xnh)
 * Magic cancellation (MC) value is shown on the bottom line (Evil)